 Given a non-constant rational map $R$ with degree at least two, the extended complex plane $\widehat{\mathbb{C}}$ is partitioned into two sets, namely the Fatou set and the Julia set of $R$.
 The Fatou set, denoted by $\mathcal{F}(R)$, is the collection of all points where $\{R^n\}_{n\geq 0}$ is equicontinuous.
 The complement of $\mathcal{F}(R)$ is the Julia set, which we denote by $\mathcal{J}(R)$.
 By definition, $\mathcal{F}(R)$ is open and $\mathcal{J}(R)$ is closed.
 Further details on these sets can be found in ~\cite{Beardon_book}.
 The Julia set is usually a fractal set with complicated topology and finding them is highly non-trivial.
 If the Julia set of certain rational map is preserved by some simple M\"{o}bius map then it becomes possible to understand the structure of the Julia set through the M\"{o}bius map.
 A holomorphic Euclidean isometry of the plane is a map of the form $ z\mapsto az+b$ for $ a, b \in \mathbb{C}$ with $|a|=1$.
 The set of all such maps preserving the Julia set of a rational map $R$ is fundamental for the purpose of this article. \begin{definition} $\Sigma R= \{\sigma: \sigma(z) = az+b ~\mbox{for}~ a , b \in \mathbb{C}, |a|=1~\mbox{ such that}~ \sigma(\mathcal{J}(R))=\mathcal{J}(R)\} $. \end{definition} Note that $\Sigma R$ is a group under composition of functions and is known as the symmetry group of $R$.
 It is said to be trivial if it contains the identity only.
 Each element of $\Sigma R$ is called a symmetry of $\mathcal{J}(R)$.
+If $\Sigma R$ contains finite number of elements, then we define the order of $\Sigma R$ as the number of elements in $\Sigma R$ and we denote it as $o(\Sigma R)$.
 Note that every element of $\Sigma R$ permutes the Fatou components of $R$.
 The study of $\Sigma R$ can be an indirect but useful way to understand $\mathcal{J}(R)$.
 The main objective of this article is to understand the structure of the Julia set of a particular root-finding method, namely the Chebyshev's method.